rajrsingh/compose-grandtour-php/README.md

 * Navigate to the example-<_db_> directory
 * Rename the file `example-<_db_>/env.template.php` to `example-<_db_>/env.php`
 * In the file `example-<_db_>/env.php`, change the connection variables to match those of your Compose database instance.
-* And then in your browser: `http://localhost/php/example-<_db_>/templates/index.html`
+* Start the webserver with `php -S localhost:8080`
+*

-The application will be served on your localhost and can be opened in a browser.
+The application will be served on http://localhost:8080 and can be opened in a browser.